 The best money market accounts for September 2023

-The best high-yield money market accounts for September 2023

-Money market accounts are a hybrid of checking and savings accounts.
+Money market accounts (MMAs) are personal finance savings accounts, a hybrid of checking and savings accounts.
 You can often earn a higher interest rate than a savings account and get flexible access to your funds like a checking account.

 And yields are edging higher.
 As a result of the Federal Reserve's latest rate hike on July 26, interest rates are rising on bank deposit accounts.
 And the best high-yield money market accounts are showing some of their most impressive rates in years.

-Opening a money market account can help you work toward and accomplish your short-term savings goals, and finding an account with a high annual percentage yield (APY) can help you maximize your efforts.
+Opening a money market account can help you work toward and accomplish your short-term savings goals, and finding a money market account with a high annual percentage yield (APY) can help you maximize your efforts.

 Understanding yield